The Little Girl Who Lives Down the Lane: Release

 After a screening at the Cannes Film Festival in May 1976, Astral Bellevue Pathé Limited sold distribution rights to The Little Girl Who Lives Down the Lane, allowing it to make $750,000 worldwide by June.
 The film was shown in Paris with a French dub on 26 January and in Toronto on 28 January 1977.
 According to Variety, Beachfront Properties secured a temporary restraining order which gave it ownership of the film per a contract from September 1976.
 This order forbade any new sales but did not change the American International Pictures release in April 1977.
 The film had trial screenings in Albuquerque and Peoria, Illinois, on 18 March 1977.
 It opened in Los Angeles on 11 May and in New York City on 10 August 1977, with a PG rating.

 On its initial release, the film poster depicted The Little Girl Who Lives Down the Lane as a horror film, with an image of a building evoking the 1960 film Psycho and the subtitle "She was only a little girl.
 She lived in a great big house...all alone.
 Where is her mother?
 Where is her father?
 Where are all the people who went to visit her?
 What is her unspeakable secret?
 Everyone who knows is dead."

 A VHS release of the film removed the nudity, but it was re-added to the DVD.
 StudioCanal published a DVD in Region 2 on 20 October 2008.
 Kino Lorber released the film on Blu-ray in Region A on 10 May 2016.
 Hulu and Amazon Prime also made the film available to their customers in November 2016.

 Reception

 Overall critical reception

 The film has a 93% approval rating on Rotten Tomatoes, based on 15 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on nine critics, indicating "mixed or average" reviews.
 Foster's biographer Louis Chunovic referred to the film as "much maligned" in his 1995 biography on the star.